 In early 2019, an investment led to the company having the capabilities to deliver a range of efficient, high-quality subsea solutions to improve data acquisition.

-In November 2019, Rovco successfully completed its ROV Inspection and 3D Modelling project at Galloper Offshore Wind Farm.
+In November 2019, Rovco successfully completed its first ROV Inspection and 3D Modelling project at Galloper Offshore Wind Farm.
 Rovco inspected all 56 turbines – with 24-hour ROV operations provided over a 4-week period – to complete the baseline asset integrity survey for the wind farm.

-2020 and beyond
+2021 and beyond

-We have worked with the Catapult on two different projects over a period of two years, primarily using their dry dock facilities at Blyth.
-This has enabled crucial support for the development, demonstration and validation of our cutting edge computer vision and intelligent data processing systems.
+“We have worked with ORE Catapult on two different projects over two years, primarily using their dry dock facilities at Blyth.
+This has enabled crucial support for the development, demonstration and validation of our cutting-edge computer vision and intelligent data processing systems.

-The future of offshore renewables will clearly be driven not just by autonomous robotics, but more generally by automated and intelligent systems analysing the data.
-This AI-driven future must be safe, reliable and high performance.
-This will only be possible with the right testing, evaluation and validation.
+“The future of offshore renewables will be driven not just by autonomous robotics, but more generally by automated and intelligent systems analysing the data.
+Our unique technologies are making a real difference to how operators and asset owners manage their marine infrastructure, bringing dramatic improvements to safety, efficiency, reliability and performance across operations.
+This has only been made possible through the right testing evaluation and validation of our systems.”